-- 1. Parents and students should realize that ACA, Shelton State, and UA all recommend that students NOT take dual credit in a subject in which they are weak. - Two core subject teachers must verify the student's perceived success by signing the ACA Dual Credit Agreement before a student is approved to receive dual credit. - A one semester dual-enrollment college course earns half-credit toward high school graduation in the particular subject.
-Students are required to be actively involved in an educational activity during their dual credit class period (Exceptions with permission are seniors during 1st period and last period). - 4.
-Parents and students sign a written contract indicating their acceptance of the greater responsibilities involved with dual-enrollment classes as a part of the ACA Dual Credit Contract. - 5.
-Students are required to have all online courses approved by the counselor prior to enrollment and, if approved must provide proof of enrollment, in the class by two weeks following ACA schedule release in the summer before the academic year.
+- 1. Students should not take a dual credit course in a subject in which they are weak. - 2.
+The student must have the approval of the subject area teacher (ACA) before registering to take a Dual Credit course. - 3.
+A one semester dual-enrollment college course earns half-credit toward high school graduation in the particular subject. - 4.
+Students are expected to be actively involved in an educational activity during their dual credit class period - 5.
+Parents and students sign a written contract indicating their acceptance of the greater responsibilities involved with dual-enrollment classes as a part of the ACA Dual Credit Contract. - 6.
+Students are required to have all online courses approved by the counselor prior to enrollment and, if approved, must provide proof of enrollment in the class. - Students must bring a laptop to school daily to participate in dual credit courses. - 8.
+Students must earn an A, B, or C to remain in the dual credit program.
+A semester grade of 69 or below will discredit students from dual credit

-6. Students must earn an A or B final grade to remain in the dual credit program.
-A semester grade of 79 or below will instantly discredit students from dual credit privileges.
-For Shelton State, students who choose to withdraw from a Dual Credit class will be prohibited from returning the following semester.
+- privileges Shelton State students who choose to withdraw from a Dual Credit class will be prohibited from returning the following semester. - 9.
+Remember, earned grades are recorded on both high school and college transcripts.